themesberg/flowbite-svelte/src/routes/docs/components/spinner.md

 ---
 layout: componentLayout
 title: Svelte Spinner - Flowbite
-breadcrumb_title: Spinner
+breadcrumb_title: Svelte Spinner (Loader)
+component_title: Spinner
 dir: Components
 description: Use the spinner component as a loader indicator in your projects when fetching data based on an animated SVG
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items }  from '../../props/Spinner.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items }  from '../../props/Spinner.json'